nordeck/jitsi-multiple-ui/README.md

     }
 ```

+## Custom index pages

 Create an additional index page in `/usr/share/jitsi-meet/` for each custom
 group.
-The name of custom index file should be as `index-CODE.hmtl`.
-You may
+The custom index page should be named as `index-CODE.hmtl`.
+You may copy
-copy the original `index.html` file as a starting point.
+the original `index.html` file as a starting point.

 ```bash
 CODE="bamberg"